juju-solutions/bundle-cwr-rq/README.md

     juju add-user ciuser
     juju grant ciuser add-model

-To register the controller with the CWR charm you will need to call the `register-controller` action and provide a human-friendly name and the registration token from the above `juju add-user` command.
+To register the controller with the CWR charm, you will need to call the `register-controller` action and provide a human-friendly name and the registration token from the above `juju add-user` command.

     juju run-action cwr/0 register-controller token=<controller-name> \
         token=<registration-token>

-You should also setup a session with the charm store to allow this CI system to release charms to your namespace.
-To do this, you should call the `store-login` action of the CWR charm and provide the base64 represenatation of an already existing auth token.
-To aquire such a token you should use the Juju CLI to login into the charm store:
+You should also setup a session with the charm store to allow CWR to release charms to your namespace.
+To do this, call the `store-login` action and provide the base64 representation of an existing auth token.
+For example:

     charm login
     .........